Same Day ACH Frequently Asked Questions

-For more information on the ACH Rules change providing for Same Day ACH, please see the NACHA website .
+For more information on the ACH Rules change providing for Same Day ACH, please see Nacha's website (Off-site).

-An ODFI will be assessed the Same Day Entry fee only for forward items that are actually processed and settled as Same Day ACH items, whether commercial or government.
+An ODFI will be assessed the Same Day Entry fee only for forward items that are processed and settled as Same Day ACH items, whether commercial or government

 Yes, ACH participants may originate and receive same day ACH entries to and from a state government agency.

-No portion of the 5.2-cent Same Day Entry Fee is retained by the ACH operators or NACHA.
+No portion of the Same Day Entry Fee is retained by the ACH operators or Nacha.

-The Fed will settle the Same Day Entry Fees for all inter-operator transactions as well as intra-operator transactions where both the ODFI and RDFI are FedACH customers.
+The Federal Reserve Banks will settle the Same Day Entry Fees for all inter-operator transactions as well as intra-operator transactions where both the ODFI and RDFI are FedACH customers.
 The Clearing House (TCH) will settle only its intra-operator transactions (where both the ODFI and RDFI are TCH customers).

-The origination and receipt of Same Day ACH items is separated from the non-Same Day ACH items by use of unique accounting transaction codes.
+The origination and receipt of Same Day ACH items are separated from the non-Same Day ACH items by use of unique accounting transaction codes.
 Furthermore, the totals are separated by credits and debits.

-The over $25,000 value limit applies to a single item.
-In all three Same Day ACH implementation phases, no single item over $25,000 will be eligible for same day settlement.
-Additionally, with the inclusion of ACH debits in phase 2 implementation, a $2,500 value limit will be imposed on items with an SEC Code of RCK (Re-Presented Check Entries) or XCK (Destroyed Check Entries).
+The $1,000,000 value limit applies to a single item.
+No single item over $1,000,000 will be eligible for same day settlement.
+Additionally, a $2,500 value limit will be imposed on items with an SEC Code of RCK (Re-Presented Check Entries) or XCK (Destroyed Check Entries).

 All items in the batch will be processed, and the item(s) over the limit will be assigned the next business day's settlement date, whereas the remaining items will receive same day settlement.

-All return entries received prior to the 4:00 p.m.
+All electronic return entries received prior to the 4:45 p.m.
 ET deadline, including credits and debits, all SEC codes, all dollar amounts, both commercial and government, are eligible for same day settlement, regardless of whether the forward entry was processed as a same day entry.